Take a Silk Road journey from Beijing to Kashgar

 Uncover the ‘other terracotta warriors’ in Xi’an’s Hanyangling Mausoleum, an authentic and more personal burial site that’s home to tens of thousands of buried pottery figures

-This trip travels on overnight hard sleeper trains on sections of the journey.
+This trip travels on overnight hard sleeper trains on sections of the journey and by high-speed rail where available.
 Train travel in China may not be entirely luxurious, but it's certainly one of the best ways to travel long distances and come face-to-face with the country and its people.
-It's the main form of transport for locals, so take the chance to interact.

 You’ll be crossing one of the largest countries in the world, from the west coast along the ancient Silk Road route of the central plains to the remote frontier province of Xinjiang, so be prepared for some long travelling days.

 This trip finishes in Kashgar.
 Kashgar Airport is domestic only.
-For international connections you will need to book a flight from Kashgar to Urumqi, where the closest international airport is located.
+For international connections you will need to book a flight from Kashgar to Urumqi - the closest international airport, and onward travel from there.

 Trip search is unavailable.